 Our content helps our readers navigate life, make an impact, and keep the faith — we’re always looking for new writers to offer wisdom and share meaningful experiences in these areas.
 You don’t have to be Catholic to write for Grotto, but we are gathering a community of Catholic creatives, so if you want to be part of that, this is a great place to contribute.

 We are happy to consider unsolicited stories and articles, and we pay competitive rates for accepted submissions.
-Send your piece to our Senior Editor, Josh Noem, via Word document attachment or Google doc link.
+Send your piece to our Senior Content Editor, Jessie McCartney, via Word document attachment or Google doc link.
 Guidelines to keep in mind:

 - Please introduce yourself (background, areas of interest or expertise) and include links to other published pieces you can offer as writing samples.